hoangtn11/Face_recognition_streamlit/README.md

+### Romve git repositories if you have made before: rm -rf .git
 # Face recognition app using Streamlit

 This is a face recognition application built using Python, [Face-Recognition API](https://github.com/ageitgey/face_recognition) and Streamlit framework.
 The app allows users to upload an image containing faces and performs face recognition using the face recognition library.